bthesorceror/public_radio/README.md

 Build highly distributed services by allowing your node applications to share emitted events over tcp socket connections.

-How it works and what its for
+How it works and what it's for
 =============================

 Applications can act as a server (allowing for incoming connections) or a